How to Research for MUN

 At the bare minimum, when representing a country, you need to know your past, your interests and the red lines you cannot cross.
 This does not mean you need to learn everything since the second World War.
 Instead, when learning about yourself, focus on four key things:

-For this reason, whether you’re representing Ireland, Kazakhstan or Egypt, remember to (1) start from the most recent news and (2) learn backwards to get context (up to one year) and (3) STOP.
+For this reason, whether you’re representing Ireland, Kazakhstan or Egypt, remember to (1) start from the most recent news and (2) learn backward to get context (up to one year) and (3) STOP.

 If you find yourself wondering what to do if the current leader of the country came to power 15 years ago, the answer is, if they are still ruling today this makes them relevant to yesterday’s news.